cskiraly/ethereum-kurtosis-tc/README.md

 ```
 sudo bin/kurtosis-tc.sh -e --downlink=50mbit --uplink=20mbit --delay=50ms
 ```
+Note: use "mbit", which means Megabits/sec.
+"Mbps" would mean MegaBYTEs/sec.

 Parameters are optional: if not specified, values are reset to non-limited on every new invocation.
 ```